 In doing so, they made a painful choice: to save some of its preschools by gutting adult education.

-Many other districts in the Bay Area and statewide, including those in Alameda, Hayward and West Contra Costa County, also plan to balance their budgets by taking money away from adult education,
+Many other districts in the Bay Area and statewide, including those in Alameda, Hayward and West Contra Costa County, also plan to balance their budgets by taking money away from adult education, leaving their programs a skeleton of what they once were.

 "I have been telling people all week that the choices we are being asked to make are Faustian choices," Oakland school board member Jody London said at a meeting this week.